CLMBRs/ultk/src/examples/signaling_game/README.md

 - extending to more than two agents
 - defining more powerful learning agents
 - defining different or multiple objectives besides perfect recovery of atomic states
-- exploring different evolutionary trajectories of languages in the 2D trade-off space of $( \text{simplicity}, \text{informativeness} )$.
+- exploring different evolutionary trajectories of languages in the 2D trade-off space.

 </details>

-## Resources
+## Links

-Research in signaling games is extensive and interdisciplinary.
+Here are a few links to more information about signaling games.
 <details>
 <summary>
 Links